gcl8a/mqtt/README.md

     #define MQTT_PASSWORD "<password>"
     ```

 The `wifi_credentials.h` file can live wherever you want, so long as it can be found by the compiler.
 If you put it in the `src` folder of your project, be sure to add it to your `.gitignore` file.
-Better is to put it in a local directory on your machine and point to it using `lib_extra_dirs`. **You will need to edit `platformio.ini` to point to the correct directory.**
+Better is to put it in a local directory on your machine and point to it using `lib_extra_dirs`. **You will need to edit `platformio.ini` in the example(s) to point to the correct directory.**